khanr1/GitTuto/README.md

 * **Repository** Final local place where new versions are stored.

-These 3 parts are in in the local computer.
-To start,we got in the project folder and initialize git:
+These three parts reside on the local computer.
+To start, navigate to the project folder and initialize Git:
 ```
 git init
 ```

-Once a file is created/modified, in order to create a new version of the project, one need to add in the stagging.
+Once a file is created/modified, in order to create a new version of the project, one needs to add it to the staging area:

 ```
 git add index.htlm
 ```

-Now that we have file in the stagging, we can create a new version wiht `commit`:
+Now that we have files in the staging area, we can create a new version with `commit`:

 ```
 git commit index.htm -m " New file created and added"
 ```

-the -m is here to add a message about the commit.
-It should be a clear text saying what has been modified.

-After the commit, we can send the project on a remote repository with the command ```git push```.
-First we have specify the remote repository
+After the commit, we can send the project to a remote repository with the command `git push`.
+But first, we need to specify the remote repository:

+### How to Create a Remote Repository on GitHub and Get Its URL

+1. **Sign in to GitHub:**
+   Go to [GitHub](https://github.com/) and sign in to your account.
+If you don't have an account, you'll need to create one.

+2. **Create a New Repository:**
+   Once signed in, click on the "+" icon in the upper-right corner of the page and select "New repository" from the dropdown menu.

+3. **Fill in Repository Details:**
+   - Enter a name for your repository in the "Repository name" field.
+   - Optionally, add a description to briefly explain what your project is about.
+   - Choose whether the repository should be public (visible to everyone) or private (accessible only to you and selected collaborators).
+   - You can also choose to initialize the repository with a README file, which is a good practice for starting a new project.

+4. **Create the Repository:**
+   Click on the "Create repository" button to finalize the creation of your new repository.

+5. **Copy the Repository URL:**
+   After the repository is created, GitHub will display a page with instructions on how to set up your local repository to push to the remote.
+Look for the section titled "Quick setup" or "…or push an existing repository from the command line."
+There, you'll find the URL of your repository, which you can copy by clicking on the clipboard icon next to it.

+Now you have successfully created a remote repository on GitHub and obtained its URL.
+You can use this URL when specifying the remote repository in your local Git repository using the `git remote add origin <remote_URL>` command.

 ```
 git remote add origin https://github.com/khanr1/GitTuto.git